 - Attendance: May be mandatory

-- Main Objective: Practice, including completing examples based on lectures, asking any questions about the content, and completing quizzes (for marks)
+- Main Objective: Practice, including completing examples based on lectures, clarifying lecture content, and completing quizzes (for marks)

-Tutorials are similar to a standard high school class of 20-30 students, except instead of learning new content, you will practice concepts which were introduced in lecture.
+Tutorials are like a standard high school class of 20-30 students, except instead of learning new content, you’ll practice concepts that were introduced in lecture.
 Most TAs will use tutorials to go through sample problems, go over complex concepts from class, introduce interesting applications, or just answer your questions.

-Tutorials will likely be the time where you’ll have quizzes or hand in problem sets (if applicable).
-TAs will usually recommend working with your classmates at your table in completing various practice problems, and encourage you to share your results with others or seek guidance.
-Some tutorials will hold attendance or quizzes that will count towards your grades, so ensure you attend regularly, and come to them prepared!
+Tutorials will likely be the time where you’ll write quizzes or hand in problem sets (if applicable).
+TAs will usually recommend working with your classmates at your table in completing various practice problems and encourage you to share your results with others or seek guidance.
+Some tutorials will take attendance or hold quizzes that will count towards your grades, so ensure you attend regularly, and come to them prepared.

 We very strongly recommend you attend every tutorial.
-They are invaluable in helping you review and understand all concepts and are the ideal way to fill in gaps in your knowledge and gain a lot of experience solving exam-style questions.
-The TAs are often senior EngScis or master’s students, and are there specifically to help you, so do not pass up on these amazing opportunities!
+They will help you review and understand concepts, fill in gaps in your knowledge, and give you a lot of experience solving exam-style questions.
+The TAs are often senior EngScis or master’s students, and are there specifically to help you so take advantage.

 Practicals (PRA)